ericsciple/actions-yaml/README.md

 This repo contains a prototype for porting the Actions workflow parser and template expansion library to TypeScript.

 The motivation for the project is to converge on one implementation that can be used everywhere.
-JavaScript is the most portable solution, since it can be used natively in the web UI.
+JavaScript is the most portable solution; it's a natural fit to be consumed by the web UI.
+Services written in other languages can interface with the utility as a command-line tool.
+Or wrapping the utility in a container may simplify deployment process.

 ### Folder structure